-United Way of Rogers and Mayes Counties identifies critical human service needs in our community and fosters synergy between businesses, governments, individuals, and not-for-profits to improve lives and inspire all who can to help all who need.
+United Way of Rogers, Mayes, and Delaware Counties identifies critical human service needs in our community and fosters synergy between businesses, governments, individuals, and not-for-profits to improve lives and inspire all who can to help all who need.

 In 2008, United Way World Wide initiated a 10-year program designed to achieve the following goals by 2018:

 - Improve education, and cut the number of high school dropouts — 1.2 million students, every year — in half.